softworkz/embyuserwiki/TV-naming.md

 ## Specials

-Specials should named using 0 as the season number.
+Specials should be named using 0 as the season number.
 For example:

 ```
  \TV